play/play/README.md

 you when you first access the app.
 That way you can actually mess around without having to hit GitHub or create a user manually.

 None of this happens if you launch Play with `bin/play -d`.

+## Current Status

+This is pretty rough.
+For the most part it should run pretty reliably for you, but there's a bit of setup and configuration that I'd like to refine and do away with until it's "ready" for prime time.

+Once it's ready, pretty sure I'm going to make the most awesome screencast, and then it's balls-out from there.

 ## ♬ ★★★